2020 ANU Fellowships in the Study of Role-taking

 About ANU and the Futures Scheme Grant

 Located in Canberra, the capital of Australia, the Australian National University is the top research university in Australia.
-The School of Sociology is ranked 13th in the world (QS World Rankings 2018).
+The School of Sociology is ranked 10th in the world (QS World Rankings 2019) in postgraduate study.
 The Futures Scheme Grant is a strategic initiative at ANU that funds high-impact multi-year projects for early and mid-career researchers.

 *About the Commitment from Participating U.S. Institutions